 Programme relevant interventions by the Government of Republic of Serbia include - The Ministry of Public Administration and Local Self-Government (MPALSG) Call for LSGs for allocation of funds for 2020 disbursing approximately three million Euros for four groups of projects - Infrastructure works, E-government projects, prevention and risk reduction of climate change and Organisation of Festivals.
 Ministry of Economy (MoE) several annual Calls for Proposals for support to - Startups; Entrepreneurship development; and Business infrastructure.
 The Public investment management office (PIMO) issued a list of 42 projects of public facilities reconstruction across Serbia in 2020.

-The Coordination Body's Office of the Government of the Republic of Serbia for the Municipalities of Preševo, Bujanovac and Medveđa has annual competitions for projects in the three Municipalities that
+The Coordination Body's Office of the Government of the Republic of Serbia for the Municipalities of Preševo, Bujanovac and Medveđa has annual competitions for projects in the three Municipalities that address issues of protection and improving social and minority rights and the allocation of funds for subsidies to private entities or private owners.

-DECD.Stat, Aid (Official Development Assistance - ODA) disbursements to countries and regions (DAC2a), Grants total
+166 OECD.Stat, Aid (Official Development Assistance - ODA) disbursements to countries and regions (DAC2a), Grants total

-Strengthening of Local Land Management in Serbia; Ambero Strengthening of Local Land Management in Serbia Čačak, Despotovac, Kladovo, Kragujevac, Kraljevo, Majdanpek, Niš, Novi Sad, Obrenovac, Smedro, Subotica, Užice, Valjevo and Zrenjanin
+167 Strengthening of Local Land Management in Serbia; Ambero Strengthening of Local Land Management in Serbia Čačak, Despotovac, Kladovo, Kragujevac, Kraljevo, Majdanpek, Niš, Novi Sad, Obrenovac, Smedro, Subotica, Užice, Valjevo and Zrenjanin

-EU for tourism Belgrade, Kladovo, Zaječar, Negotin
+^{168 &}lt;u>EU for tourism Belgrade, Kladovo, Zaječar, Negotin

-Establishing and promoting mentoring services to SMEs in the Western Balkans (Phase 2); JICA on the project
+169 Establishing and promoting mentoring services to SMEs in the Western Balkans (Phase 2); JICA on the project

-Japanese support to Serbia
+170 Japanese support to Serbia

-&lt;sup>155 MDULS.gov.rs Public Call 2020 pdf
+171 MDULS.gov.rs Public Call 2020_pdf

-&lt;sup>156 Ministry of Economy 2020 Calls for Proposals
+172 Ministry of Economy 2020 Calls for Proposals

-&lt;sup>157 PIMO List of projects 2020
+173 PIMO List of projects 2020